Callum Irving: Pacific FC

 On February 19, 2020, Irving signed with Canadian Premier League side Pacific FC.
 He made his debut for Pacific on August 25, saving a penalty while keeping a clean sheet in a 2–0 victory over Valour FC.
 After backstopping Pacific to the 2021 CPL Championship, the club announced Irving would be returning to the team for the 2022 season.
 In December 2022, Pacific announced Irving was departing the club.

 Vancouver FC

 In December 2022, Irving was announced as Vancouver FC's first ever signing.
+He made his debut in their inaugural match against Pacific FC on April 15, 2023.
+After playing every minute of the 2024 season and serving as team captain, Irving signed an extension for the 2025 season, with an option for 2026.

 International career

 Irving has been called for multiple camps with the Canadian U20 national team.
-In January 2016, Irving earned his first call up to the Canadian national team for a friendly against the United States.
+In January 2016, Irving earned his first call up to the Canada national team for a friendly against the United States.
 He was an unused substitute as Canada suffered a 1–0 defeat.
 On January 22, 2017, he made his senior international debut in 4–2 win over Bermuda.